 Can big data analytics enhance the accuracy of lending decisions?

-Big data analytics significantly improves lending decisions by analyzing alternative data sources beyond traditional credit scores, such as social behavior, utility payments, and even mobile phone usage patterns.
+Big data analytics in banking industry significantly improves lending decisions by analyzing alternative data sources beyond traditional credit scores, such as social behavior, utility payments, and even mobile phone usage patterns.
 This allows banks to better assess creditworthiness, especially for borrowers with limited credit history.

 What is the role of machine learning in big data analytics in banking?